 The backlot of the junk shop is through the arch seen below but is now all but empty.

 The young Anakin Skywalker runs in to Watto’s workshop and on to our screens for the first time just after the half hour mark and I was very happy to meet the actor Jake Lloyd nine years later (below) when he was in town for the ‘Star Wars Celebration Japan‘ event.
-We had a short chat (as he was tired from promotional duties) and he was very nice posing for the photo below and signing my iconic image.
+We had a short chat (as he was tired from promotional duties) and he was very nice posing for a photo and signing my iconic image.

 Also at that event was Ray Park who makes his first appearance on screen after 40 minutes in his role as Sith apprentice Darth Maul; the character who is quite possibly the icon of the first episode.